OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/27 February 2016.md

     - Joe: 28
     - Average person: 17
     - The term "strands" refers to more than just physical DNA.
+- "Strands" of DNA referenced in a cosmo-spiritual context:

 ---

 ## Cosmic Structure & Densities